 LeRoy has been a member of Piedmont Aero Club for 2 years and currently serves as its secretary.

 Ramone has been designing websites as a hobby since 2005 from small businesses and engineering communities, to social clubs and greek organizations.
-A native of Charlotte, Ramone holds a Bachelors in Computer Science from North Carolina Agricultural & Technical State University.
+A native of Charlotte, Ramone is a Certified SAFe Scrum Master and holds a Bachelors in Computer Science from North Carolina Agricultural & Technical State University.

-Ramone is an instrument rated private pilot.
-He is a lifetime member of Omega Psi Phi Fraternity, Inc., the National Society of Black Engineers, Prince Hall Freemasonry and a former Squadron Commander of the Arnold Air Socety.
+Ramone is an instrument rated private pilot with a complex endorsement; sharing flight compilations annually, advocating for a stronger African American presence within STEM and aviation.
+He is a lifetime member of Omega Psi Phi Fraternity, Inc., a former Grand Lecturer within Prince Hall Freemasonry and a former Squadron Commander in the Arnold Air Society.